-You can run, but you can’t hide from mosquitoes in summer.
-This is literally true since mosquitoes love it when you work up a sweat—although it’s not so much the sweat that attracts them as the carbon dioxide you’re exhaling as you exercise.
-And then there are all the other “harmless” bugs you didn’t know could bite you.)
+You can run, but you can’t hide from mosquitoes.
+In fact, running might make it worse—mosquitoes love it when you work up a sweat—although it’s not so much the sweat that attracts them as the carbon dioxide you’re exhaling as you exercise.
+(And then there are all the other “harmless” bugs you didn’t know could bite you.)

-Scratching is a terrible idea—all experts agree upon this.
-First, it stirs up that gross mosquito saliva, which only increases the histamine response.
-Second, scratching can break the skin, which allows bacteria from both the surface of your skin and from under your fingernails to get in you, and that can lead to a bacterial infection.
+Scratching is a terrible idea, and pretty much all experts agree upon this.
+First, it stirs up that mosquito saliva, which only increases the histamine response.
+Second, scratching can break the skin, which allows bacteria from both the surface of your skin and from under your fingernails to get into your body, and that can lead to a bacterial infection.

 If you can’t resist the urge, at least try the safer alternative of rubbing the itchy area with the palm of your hand, suggests Dr. Taranath.
 He also recommends washing a mosquito bite with soap and cold water to wash off bacteria and ease the itch.

 If the word histamine sounds familiar, it should.
 You probably have an antihistamines like Benadryl sitting on your shelf right now.
 The drug can quell your itch.
 Also consider an anti-inflammatory like ibuprofen or naproxen.
 Rather not take a pill?
 Try rubbing ice, aloe vera, or an over-the-counter 1 percent hydrocortisone cream on the affected area.
 Or try one of these natural remedies for mosquito bites.